remarkjs/vscode-remark/readme.md

 Most notably you’ll want to check out [`remark-lint`][remark-lint].
 See this curated [list of plugins][list-of-plugins] for more remark plugins.

-## Syntax

-remark follows CommonMark, which standardizes the differences between markdown implementations, by default.
-Some syntax extensions are supported through plugins.

 ## Compatibility

 This extension is compatible with Visual Studio Code versions 1.46.0 and